tmnin/multilingual-rag/README.md

 # Multilingual RAG Robustness Benchmark (Cohere + FAISS)

-This project benchmarks how Retrieval-Augmented Generation (RAG) holds up when user queries are **noisy and multilingual**.
-It evaluates retrieval quality and answer quality across **English / French / Chinese** under controlled perturbations (spelling noise, obfuscation, and code-switching).
+This project benchmarks how Retrieval-Augmented Generation (RAG) holds up when user queries are noisy and multilingual.
+It evaluates retrieval quality and answer quality across English, French, and Chinese under controlled perturbations (spelling noise, obfuscation, and code-switching).

 The goal is to build a small but realistic evaluation harness that demonstrates:
 - how retrieval degrades under noise (Hit@K)